 Russell Scimeca quite literally went back to his roots when he decided to start a brewery.
-The Leatherstocking Home Brewers club he joined more than a decade ago used to meet in the building that is now the home to Roots Brewing Co.
+The Leatherstocking Home Brewers club he joined more than a decade ago used to meet in the building that is now the home to the Roots Public Social Club.

 Russell spent a good chunk of his 20s seasoning his palate with the help of publications like Yankee Brew News.
 Back in the day, he would rip out portions of the paper that contained breweries he wanted to visit throughout the Northeast.

 After meeting co-founder Jason Parrish through a friend of his wife’s, business plans started brewing.
 Eventually Roots Brewing Co. transformed into the Roots Public Social Club, a pub serving over 80 craft beers.
 Their roots in brewing remain, however, in the form of small-batch, limited-release house beers occasionally on tap.

 Russell: “Roots for us is about grass roots.
 It’s about coming up out of the earth, coming up out of a place of not being in the industry, coming up and building this essentially from nothing.
 We’re all self-funded.
 We had to use every penny very wisely and put together the space that we knew we would want to come and hang out in with our family and friends, bringing in artists to come and decorate our walls, bringing in different colors.
 This bar, for example, was hewn from my father-in-law’s uncle’s property.
 We went out, reclaimed it, brought it to another sawmill, had it planned, and so we built this by hand.
 It took quite a while.
 I’ve got limited business experience.
 My partner’s got a bit of brewing experience.
 He’s a well-seasoned scientist.”